Cassidy Hutchinson, Trump White House aide, now in spotlight

 Associated Press

-WASHINGTON (AP) — Two years after completing a White House summer internship, Cassidy Hutchinson was in the room where the president’s top aides debated how they could overturn his election loss.
+WASHINGTON (AP) — Two years after completing a White House summer internship, Cassidy Hutchinson was in the room was in the room where the president’s top aides debated how they could overturn his election loss.

-Hutchinson, 25, who served as a top aide to Mark Meadows, chief of staff to President Donald Trump, is scheduled to testify Tuesday at a surprise hearing of the House committee investigating the Jan.
-6 insurrection.
+Hutchinson, 25, who served as a top aide to Mark Meadows, chief of staff to President Donald Trump, testified Tuesday at a surprise hearing of the House committee investigating the Jan.
+6, 2021 insurrection.
+The first minutes of her testimony included several surprises about both men.

-What’s already clear in limited disclosures of her private testimony is that Hutchinson saw and heard things of potentially vital interest to both the committee and the Justice Department.
+On the morning of Jan.
+6, Meadows was briefed by White House security official Tony Ornato that many rallygoers waiting to hear the president were armed with guns and other weapons, including spears attached to the end of flagpoles, Hutchinson testified.
+She described Meadows as scrolling his phone in apparent detachment for long enough that she thought he might not have heard him.
+According to Hutchinson, Meadows eventually asked Ornato if he had briefed Trump, and Ornato said he had.

+Hutchinson also said she was close enough to hear Trump demand that attendees not be screened, saying, “I don’t effing care that they have weapons.
+They’re not here to hurt me.”

+She showed her proximity and familiarity with key Trump figures, referring at times to Meadows, Ornato, and national security adviser Robert O’Brien by their first names.
+Meadows, in turn, called her “Cass.”

-Hutchinson has described meetings with the White House counsel’s office in which participants discussed the legality of substituting electors for states that went for Biden, then the president-elect, with false “alternate electors” who would select Trump.
-The former president and his allies tried in vain to push then-Vice President Mike Pence, who was overseeing the certification of electors on Jan.
-6, to accept the false slates.
+Hutchinson has previously described meetings with the White House counsel’s office in which participants discussed the legality of substituting electors for states that went for Biden, then the president-elect, with false “alternate electors” who would select Trump.
+The former president and his allies tried in vain to pressure then-Vice President Mike Pence, who was overseeing the certification of electors on Jan.
+6.

 There was no widespread election fraud.
 Trump lost more than 60 court cases attempting to prove wrongdoing, and even his own attorney general, William Barr, said his claims were meritless.